 I have read many posts online, both in mainstream media and on fan pages, praising the BBC for taking the leap to cast a female Doctor because, “there aren’t enough women in science fiction;” and, “isn’t it wonderful to have a strong female lead in a sci-fi series AT LAST.”

 If this is the sole basis for you applauding the news, then I am sorry, but this just doesn’t wash with me.

 Firstly, there are strong female leads in science fiction already.
 Granted, the male to female ratio is still stacked heavily in the male column in this regard, but please don’t let that lead you to believe that strong women are a novelty in science fiction.
 They are not.
 The problem is that they are so often overshadowed and overlooked in the genre.

-I, myself, can name several female characters whose ‘bad-assery’ has been highly influential on me over the years.
+I, myself, can name several female characters whose ‘bad-assery’ has been highly influential to me over the years.
 Characters such as Sarah Connor (Terminator), Samantha Carter (Stargate), Beverley Crusher (Star Trek: The Next Generation), Princess/General Leia (Star Wars).
-I could go on – in fact I will do so in subsequent posts.
+I could go on.

 Now, these ladies may not have title roles in their respective franchises, but that in no way diminishes the roles they played or the impact they have on fans.

 I grant you that we need to see more women in strong leading roles (in general, not just in science fiction), but I ask you: does that really mean that we should take existing male characters and make them women?